 - Do they impact on the quality of arts and cultural experiences?

 - Do the principles change organisational/practitioner culture and practice and how?

 - How do the CYP principles relate to the metrics pilot work?

 A range of organisations will take part in this phase of the research.

 There will be a second call for pilot projects later this month and if you are interested in participating please contact Lucy Bampton email@example.com or Nicky Morgan firstname.lastname@example.org for further details.
 This cohort will bring new sector organisations to test the principles in Spring 2014 and we anticipate a further sector conference to disseminate findings in the Spring 2014.

-Goal 5 in Achieving great art for everyone and Culture, knowledge and understanding is that: every child and young person has the opportunity to experience the richness of the arts and culture.
+Goal 5 in Great art and culture for everyone and Culture, knowledge and understanding is that: every child and young person has the opportunity to experience the richness of the arts and culture.
 One of our immediate priorities underpinning this goal is: raising the standard of work being produced by, with and for children and young people.

 There has been an abundance of work commissioned by, with and for children and young people but practitioners have many different approaches to evaluating the quality of the young person's experience or the outcomes achieved by their practice.
 This results in a number of challenges:

 - it is difficult for practitioners to see how their work compares with what others are achieving

 - we are unable to build a coherent body of evidence on what enables a quality experience and why/how different projects, activities and ways of working achieve different and/or better outcomes